-Sources of liquidity are regularly reviewed by the Treasury Department and ALCO to maintain a wide diversification by products and terms.
+Sources of liquidity risk are regularly reviewed by the Treasury Department and ALCO to maintain a wide diversification by products and terms.

-The following table presents the cash flow payable by the Bank under non-derivative financial assets and liabilities by remaining contractual maturities at the reporting date.
+The following table presents the cash flows payable by the Bank under non-derivative financial instruments by remaining contractual maturities at the reporting date.
 The amounts disclosed in the table are the contractual undiscounted cash flows.
 The carrying amounts are those reported in the statement of financial position.